Quantitative analysis of phase transitions in two-dimensional XY models using persistent homology: Analysis

 \subsubsection{k-Nearest Neighbours Analysis of Magnetic-Nematic Transition}

 We trained the k-nearest neighbours models on samples drawn from $T = 0.32$ and $0.3225$ in the low temperature phase, and $T = 0.3425$ and $0.345$ in the high temperature phase with $4000$ samples from each.
 The neighbours hyper-parameter was set to $k = 30$.
 We evaluated the models with $4000$ samples from each of $T = 0.33$, $0.33125$, \ldots, $0.335$.
 A plot of the resulting phase indicators is shown in Figure \ref{fig:nxy_ising_curves}.
 The plot of the pseudo-critical temperatures against $L^{-1}$ is shown in Figure \ref{fig:nxy_ising_Tc}.
 Here we see that for $L \geq 60$, the pseudo-critical temperatures fit reasonably well on a straight line when plotted against $L^{-1}$.
-Fitting a line to the largest four lattice sizes yields \\ \\ \\ The curve collapse (Figure \ref{fig:nxy_ising_knn_collapse}) procedure gives
+Fitting a line to the largest four lattice sizes yields